Ralston College

 Greece

-This innovative pedagogical module, which approaches every form of the Greek language simultaneously, will enable the study of Greek texts in subsequent terms and foster deep friendship as well.
-Undertaking this ambitious project in Greece itself will not only allow for complete linguistic immersion but also for excursions, as a cohort, to some of the major cultural centers of the Hellenic world.
+This innovative pedagogical module, which approaches every form of the Greek language simultaneously, enables the study of Greek texts over the three subsequent terms.
+Undertaking this ambitious project in Greece itself not only allows for complete linguistic immersion but also helps forge deep friendships through communal life as a cohort and through group excursions to some of the major cultural centers of the Hellenic world.

 Terms